SAP-samples/btp-aws1-opensap/Week 2/Unit 2.4/README.md

     ![Alt text](./images/SBPA_32.png)

 33. Drag and Drop three "Texts" on the Approval form.
+Update the labels as Business Partner, First Name and Last Name.

     ![Alt text](./images/SBPA_33.png)